runrig-coop/hedgerows/index.md

 This still begs the question: was there a corresponding collectivist movement in food and agriculture during this period in the U.S., something analogous to Indymedia?
 And if so, where?
-I've given short shrift to the recent history of sustainable farming in this essay, and I will have to address that history in a subsequent essay, since this one is already three times the length I'd originally intended.
+I've given short shrift to the recent history of sustainable farming in this essay, and I will have to address those details in a subsequent essay, since this one is already three times the length I'd originally intended.
 For my own understanding, I needed to bring these two movements to account before I could begin grappling with the more nuanced